 This course focuses on how to plan and eat in order to stay vibrant and healthy.
 The course includes the latest trends in nutrition and consumerism.
 Students will participate in challenging cooking lab experiences that include a variety of recipes to fit today's lifestyles.
-A culminating project that requires students to cook for their families is required.
+A culminating project is required.